 Get to know the Canary Islands

 The Canary archipelago is blessed with warm weather all year round.
-It attracts tourists from all over the world in search of its benign temperatures, its virgin landscape, the orography drawn by its ancient volcanos, its tropical nature that floods the island with green and, above all, its beaches of fine sand or volcanic rock, its crystalline Atlantic waters and the warmth hospitality of its people.
+It attracts tourists from all over the world in search of its kind temperatures, its virgin landscape, the orography drawn by its ancient volcanos, its tropical nature that floods the island with green and, above all, its beaches of fine sand or volcanic rock, its crystalline Atlantic waters and the warmth hospitality of its people.